Utkarsh-kant/Utkarsh-Kant/README.md

 # 💫 About Me

-🔹 Passionate Python Full Stack Developer with strong knowledge in modern web technologies and cloud-native application development.
+🔹 Passionate Python Full Stack Developer with strong knowledge in modern web technologies and software development.
-🔹 Currently working as a Project Engineer at Wipro.
+🔹 Currently working at Wipro and continuously improving technical and problem-solving skills.
 🔹 Completed Pre-Skilling Program in Python Full Stack Development from RPS during my tenure at Wipro.
 🔹 Interested in building scalable, efficient, and user-friendly applications.
-🔹 Always learning new technologies and improving problem-solving skills.
+🔹 Always learning new technologies and improving development skills.

 ---